Trump Promises a Federal Technology Overhaul To Save $1 Trillion

 Well, it really needs to be done...
 (Score:2)

 The cost for the overhaul?
-(Score:2)
+(Score:3)

 The problem is intractable (Score:2)